-- Y = the number of Common Shares underlying the Option to be exercised; - A = the current fair market value of one Common Share; and - B = the Exercise Price of the Option.
+Y = the number of Common Shares underlying the Option to be exercised;

+A = the current fair market value of one Common Share; and

+B = the Exercise Price of the Option.

 As used herein, current fair market value of Common Share shall mean with respect to each Common Share the last reported sale price of the Company's Common Shares sold on the principal national securities exchanges on which the Common Shares are at the time admitted to trading or listed, or, if there have been no sales of any such exchange on such day, the average of the highest bid and lowest ask price on such day as reported by the National Association of Securities Dealers Automated Quotation system ("Nasdaq"), or any similar organization if the Nasdaq is no longer reporting such information, either (i) on the date which the notice of exercise is deemed to have been sent to the Company (the "Notice Date") or (ii) over a period of five (5) trading days preceding the Notice Date, whichever of (i) or (ii) is greater.
-If on the date for which the current fair market value is to be determined, the Common Shares shall be the highest price per share which the Company could then obtain from a willing buyer (not a current employee or director) for Common Shares shall be the Company, from authorized but unissued shares, as determined in good faith by the Board of the Company is not the surviving party, in which case the current fair market value of the Company has become subject to a binding agreement for a merger, acquisition or other consolidation pursuant to which the Company is not the surviving party, in which case the share thereof pursuant to the Company's Common Shares for each share thereof pursuant to the Company's acquisition.
+If on the date for which the current fair market value is to be determined, the Common Shares are not listed on any securities exchange or quoted on the Nasdaq system or the over-the-counter market, the current fair market value of Common Shares shall be the highest price per share which the Company could then obtain from a willing buyer (not a current employee or director) for Common Shares sold by the Company, from authorized but unissued shares, as determined in good faith by the Board of the Company, unless prior to such date the Company has become subject to a binding agreement for a merger, acquisition or other consolidation pursuant to which the Company is not the surviving party, in which case the current fair market value of the Common Shares shall be deemed to be the value to be received by the holders of the Company's Common Shares for each share thereof pursuant to the Company's acquisition.

-6.4 Exercise/Sale.
-To the extent that this Section 6.4 is applicable, all or any part of the Exercise Price and any withholding taxes may be paid by delivering (on a form prescribed by the Company) an irrevocable direction to a securities broker approved by the Company to sell all or part of the Common Shares being purchased under the Plan and to deliver all or part of the sales proceeds to the Company.
+- 6.4 Exercise/Sale.
+To the extent that this Section 6.4 is applicable, all or any part of the Exercise Price and any withholding taxes may be paid by delivering (on a form prescribed by the Company) an irrevocable direction to a securities broker approved by the Company to sell all or part of the Common Shares being purchased under the Plan and to deliver all or part of the sales proceeds to the Company. - 6.5 Exercise/Pledge.

-6.5 Exercise/Pledge.
 To the extent that this Section 6.5 is applicable, all or any part of the Exercise Price and any withholding taxes may be paid by delivering (on a form prescribed by the Company) an irrevocable direction to pledge all or part of the Common Shares being purchased under the Plan to a securities broker or lender approved by the Company, as security for a loan, and to deliver all or part of the loan proceeds to the Company.